stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 And charts to:
 - Revenue by category
 - Revenue by sales person
--Partial profit, revenue and cost by trimester
+- Partial profit, revenue and cost by trimester

 The dashboard is avaiable on the following link: